 Solid Yellow Light

 A yellow traffic light is a warning that a red light is soon to follow.
 You have two options as you approach a yellow light.
-In most situations, you should slow down and get ready to stop your vehicle at the red light.
-However, if you’re traveling at a relatively high speed (but not over the speed limit, right?), you can choose to hurry up and get through that intersection before the light changes.
+In most situations, you should slow down and get ready to stop your vehicle before the light turns red.
+However, if you’re traveling at a relatively high speed, you can choose to speed up and get through the intersection before the light changes.
 You should only do this if it would be dangerous or difficult to come to a stop in the limited amount of time and space that you have to do so.
 In most cases, yellow lights mean “slow down,” not “speed up.”
+But if you're already practically in the intersection, don't slam on your brakes as that could cause an accident.

 Flashing Yellow Light

 Good news: You don’t have to stop at a flashing yellow light.
-You’re allowed to drive right on through, but it’s a good idea to reduce your speed a little bit and be cautious as you cross the intersection.
+You’re allowed to drive right on through, but you should reduce your speed a little bit and be cautious as you cross the intersection.
 You never know who might fail to offer the right-of-way that’s rightfully yours.
 Probably someone who didn’t read the rules for flashing red lights (above).

-Aw, yeah.
 Green traffic lights mean “go!”
-But before you enjoy that sweet, sweet acceleration, take a second to look both ways to make sure your path is actually clear.
+But before you enjoy that sweet, sweet acceleration, take a second look both ways to make sure your path is actually clear.
 Sometimes bad drivers like to run red lights.
-Trust no one.
+You should always drive cautiously and be on the lookout for other drivers' who make errors.